bsuraj23/NineThirtyBatch/README.md

 3.  = is Assignment operator that is stores a value in a variable.
    == is Comparison operator checks equality between two values.

+(14/08/25)

+1.  break is Immediately stops the excecution of the loop and exit from the loop.

+ continue  means Skips the current iteration and excecute the next iteration.

+ 2. %d, %f, %s, %t, \n These are format specifiers / escape sequences

+%d → Integer
+%f → Floating-point
+%t → Used in some languages for date/time
+\n → Newline

 tuple is mutable or not
 Tuple is immutable because Python has designed it to be a fixed collection.Once created, its elements cannot be changed, added, or removed.